 - The implantation of the stimulator is used only as a late resort (if not a last resort) for members with chronic intractable pain and; - Documented failure or contraindication to physical therapy or chiropractic care (if clinically applicable).
-There must be documentation of a minimum of 4 weeks of physical therapy or chiropractic care at least 2 times per week for the four weeks (minimum of 8 visits) within one year of the request for dorsal column stim trial/implantation.
+There must be documentation of a minimum of 4 weeks of physical therapy or chiropractic care at least 2 times per week for the four weeks (minimum of 8 visits) within one year of the request for injections.
+The therapy MUST be associated with the body area that will be treated with the requested injections.
 A home exercise program is not an adequate substitute for formal physical therapy or chiropractic care.
-If the provider indicates the member cannot do physical therapy or chiropractor dated within 4 weeks of the request indicating the member cannot tolerate therapy services.
+If the provider indicates the member cannot do physical therapy or chiropractic care due to pain, the provider must submit documentation from an evaluating physical therapist or chiropractor dated within 4 weeks of the request indicating the member cannot tolerate therapy services.
+Please note that one visit for injection to allow the member to attend therapy is not considered medically necessary.
 Please also note that completion of less than the minimum number of therapy or chiropractor visits due to non-compliance is not an acceptable alternative to this requirement in the absence of documentation the member was unable to tolerate therapy services; and - Documented failure or contraindication to pharmacologic therapy.
 There must be documentation of the use of at least three (3) classes of medications from the following list of medication classes must be submitted for review: NSAIDs, opiates, non-opioid analgesics, anti-epileptic medications used for treatment of chronic pain, antidepressant medications used for treatment of chronic pain, ASA or ASA derivatives, muscle relaxants, steroids, such as prednisone or Medrol or documented contraindication to each of these drug classes; and - Documented failure of more conservative invasive methods, such as epidural steroid injections or facet injections, if applicable; and - The member has completed a spine evaluation and surgical intervention is recommended by the spine evaluator and; - All facilities, equipment, and personnel required for the proper diagnosis, treatment, training, and follow-up of the members must be available and; - Demonstration of pain relief with a temporarily implanted electrode must precede permanent implantation.